Lukoml

-Lukoml (Лукомль, Łukoml) is a village in Lukoml selsoviet, Chashniki District, Vitsebsk Voblast, Belarus, by the Lukoml Lake.
+Lukoml (Лукомль, Łukoml) is an agrotown in Chashniki District, Vitebsk Region, Belarus.
+It is situated by Lake Lukoml and serves as the administrative center of Lukoml selsoviet.

 History

 Early references to Lukoml in Russian chronicles are dated by 1078, when it was burned by Vladimir Monomakh.
 In 15-16th centuries it constituted a separate principality.
-In 1563 it was burned by Russians.
-In late Russian Empire it was a shtetl of about 1,000 inhabitants with one Orthodox church, one Catholic church, two synagogues, one school and 8 shops.
+In 1563, it was burned down by Russians.
+In the pre-1917 Russian Empire, it was a shtetl of about 1,000 inhabitants with one Orthodox church, one Catholic church, two synagogues, one school and 8 shops.
 There are remnants of ancient fortifications by the village.